Hi, I’m Erica Zucco…

 An image really is worth a thousand words.
 I have experience capturing people in their element — catching the emotion and action of the emotion they’re in.
 Here are a few photos I’ve taken over the past few months while covering work events.

 Every organization’s social media strategy is different.
-When I worked at TODAY, my role was to grow audiences through creating eye-catching content.
-In my current capacity at the Executive Climate Office, we primarily use our accounts to ensure equitable access to knowledge of the grant, workforce, and assistance opportunities we offer.
-We emphasize sharing the stories of community members and staff so folks who view our content know climate resilience is about people, and as a new organization, we’re focused on building a trustworthy and approachable reputation.
-Find our new accounts on LinkedIn and Instagram, and check out our latest newsletter here.
+When I worked at NBC’s TODAY Show, my role was to grow audiences through creating eye-catching content.
+In my role at the Executive Climate Office, we designed our accounts to ensure equitable access to knowledge of the grant, workforce, and assistance opportunities we offer.
+We emphasized sharing the stories of community members and staff and focused on on building a trustworthy, accessible, and approachable reputation.